 Hetty Johnston AM

-Founder and CEO of Bravehearts Inc.
+Founder and Chair of Bravehearts

 Australia’s leading child protection advocate.
 A born lobbyist, Hetty is a woman of passion and determination who has succeeded in highlighting the crime of paedophilia and child sexual assault to media, families, schools and the general community both nationally and internationally.
 Hetty established Bravehearts in 1997, an organisation with a Vision to make Australia the safest place in the world to raise a child by 2020 through Bravehearts The 3 Piers to Prevention, Educate, Empower, Protect.

 - Inducted 2015 into Logan’s Wall of Acclaim,

 - Awarded in 2014 as Member of the Order of Australia (AM).

 Hetty is author of national awareness campaign, ‘White Balloon Day’, ‘Sexual Assault Disclosure Scheme (SADS)’, ‘Ditto’s Keep Safe Adventure’ child protection CD-Rom and her autobiography, ‘In the Best Interests of the Child’ (2004).
 Hetty has been a contributing author to various books including, ‘Crime on my Mind’, and ‘Women on Top’.

 Hetty has been recognised for her outstanding contributions to child protection with numerous awards and nominations over her career since 1997.